jfcere/ngx-markdown/README.md

 ## Usage

-`ngx-markdown` provides different approaches to help you parse markdown to your application depending of your needs.
+`ngx-markdown` provides different approaches to help you parse markdown to your application depending on your needs.

 > :bulb: As of Angular 6, the template compiler strips whitespace by default.
 Use `ngPreserveWhitespaces` directive to preserve whitespaces such as newlines in order for the markdown-formatted content to render as intended.
 https://angular.io/api/core/Component#preserveWhitespaces

 ### Component

-You can use `markdown` component to either parse static markdown directly from your html markup, load the content from a remote url using `src` property or bind a variable to your component using `data` property.
+You can use `markdown` component to either parse static markdown directly from your HTML markup, load the content from a remote URL using `src` property or bind a variable to your component using `data` property.
 You can get a hook on load complete using `load` output event property or on loading error using `error` output event property.

 ```html
 <!-- static markdown -->